ctranstrum/lintilla/README.md

 ## Build Your Own

+Think the Lintilla might be right for you?
+Print out the [fit guide][fitguide] to see how it feels under your fingers.

 Want to build one?
 You will need to obtain the following components:

 | Qty    | Description                                                                                    |